digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 We will discuss strategies to detect and mitigate failure, that can lead to loss on scales of incredible magnitude.

 -->

 ---

+## Definition
+# Data Storage - 1/2

+**Data storage** (or just "storage" for short) refers to the process of saving, retaining, and accessing digital data on various media and devices.
+It enables computers and other electronic systems to store files, applications, and system information for immediate or future use.

+---

+## Definition
+# Data Storage - 2/2

+1. **Primary Storage** (Volatile memory) – Fast, temporary storage used by active processes.
+Example: RAM (Random Access Memory).

+2. **Secondary Storage** (Persistent Storage) – Long-term data storage that retains information even when powered off.
+Examples: HDD (Hard Disk Drive), SSD (Solid-State Drive).

+_Today's lecture will be focused on Secondary Storage._

+---